The Yummy Life

 Pumpkin Granola Muffin Recipe

 Looks like I'm on a pumpkin kick this week.
 First my Maple Pumpkin Spice Lattes, and now Pumpkin Granola Muffins.
-Makes sense this time of year.
-We're having crisp, fall days in St. Louis, and that makes me gravitate towards pumpkin recipes.
-Another reason--pumpkin is really nutritious.
+These fall favorites are a welcome addition any time of the year.
+And as an added bonus, pumpkin is really nutritious.
 It's one of the few canned fruits that has no added salt or sugar.

 Did you know?
 Pumpkins are a great source of beta carotene/vitamin A, Vitamin C, potassium, and fiber.
 One cup of pumpkin has 80 calories and 6 grams of fiber.
 This vitamin-packed fruit is believed to benefit your immune system, eyes, bones, blood pressure and cholesterol.
 Go pumpkins!